 - Solution - 1.
 To update through Bluetooth LE connection, check the Bluetooth connection state of the device. - 2.
 To update through UART, check whether the baud rates of the host and of the device are consistent. - 3.
-Check whether the address of the firmware to be updated conflicts with the address of the current firmware.
+Check whether the address of the firmware to be updated conflicts with the run address.